thephuse/PAM2/readme.md

 - make backend routing a bit more sane
 - figure out how to deal with static assets
 - get rid of CDN scripts, use package manager for front-end maybe
-- figure out how to split up into multiple files
+- figure out how to split js into multiple files
 - design and styling and stuff
 - ~~set up secure way to store config info (env vars probably)~~
 - ~~see what happens with heroku~~